 More people means more opportunities for social comparison.

-In the lifestyle, a couple is likely to meet a lot of great, inspiring, smart, fulfilled, loving and sexy people.
+In the lifestyle, a couple will likely meet many great, inspiring, smart, fulfilled, loving and sexy people.

 Each of those people may have an experience or a personal attribute that a couple does not.
 You may notice how your focus shifts to your own insecurities or how the promise of future novelty shrinks the importance of the pleasure you are currently experiencing.

 The social comparison that leads to FOMO and envy is not promoting self-growth.
-It is reinforcing a negative self-image of inadequacy or lacking something valuable.
+It reinforces a negative self-image of inadequacy or lacking something valuable.

-“Well, Mary and John did this 2 years ago.
+“Well, Mary and John did this two years ago.
 I guess it’s not too big of a deal.”

 How to Cope with FOMO and Envy?

 First off, recognize their grip.

 Notice that you have experienced either or both.

 Being honest with yourself is where you can begin.